 The credentials of undergraduate applicants for admission to degree status are reviewed on an individual basis.
 Because the number of applicants who meet the requirements for admission may exceed the number that can be admitted, the university selects those candidates who present the strongest qualifications in scholastic achievement and potential as reflected on transcripts and test scores.
-Applicants interested in enrolling as nondegree-seeking students should read the Nondegree-seeking student guidelines section, which appears in the Academic regulations and general degree requirements section of this bulletin.
+Applicants interested in enrolling as nondegree-seeking students should read the Nondegree-seeking student guidelines in the academic regulations section of this bulletin.

 Freshman undergraduate admission guidelines

 An applicant for degree status must be a graduate of an accredited secondary school (or its equivalent) or hold a GED certificate with adequate scores, defined as a composite score of at least 550 on the GED battery.
 A high school student should submit an application for admission after completion of the junior year, unless applying for the early admission or advanced scholar programs, in which case the application should be submitted after the sophomore year.

 All freshman applicants under the age of 22 are required to submit scores from the SAT or ACT, however some situations exist where testing is optional.
 Additional information on optional and required test scores for freshmen is available on the Office of Admissions website.

 The college preparatory curriculum is highly preferred, and a minimum of 20 units is required for admission to all programs on the Monroe Park Campus, with the following minimum distribution of subjects: four units in English; three units in mathematics, one of which must be algebra I and one of which must be geometry or algebra II; three units in science, one of which must be a laboratory science; and three units of history or social sciences or government.
 Students are encouraged to present at least three units in a modern or ancient language or two units of two foreign languages.